zhudaxia001/emnlp-anonymous/README.md

 ```
 Hence, you only need to fine the right order and run .sh as the paper claims.

-2、For three-stage curriculum reinforcement learning (GRPO), execute the following stages:
+2、For three-stage curriculum reinforcement learning (GRPO), execute the following stages(using Qwen2.5-VL-3B as an example):
 ### Stage 1: Judge
 The placeholders are included for you to replace with your actual paths.
 ```bash